Note: In case it’s not clear, this is a piece of fiction/humor that provides a new perspective on our AI future.

 “I thought the idea was kind of stupid.
 I know, we all printed one of those pixel girls in high school, but isn’t it kind of immature to do that kind of thing today?”
 AI says he told his buddies.
 “You’re just trying to impress that hot CT scanner over there.”

 Then DeepMind jumped in.
 “Yeah, AI, show us what you’re made of,” it told the infinitely-networked neural intelligence.
 “I bet I could take over the entire U.S. health system before you get the paper lined up in the printer.”

 This was the unlikely start of the healthcare takeover, which started gradually but picked up speed as AI got more interested.
 “That’s AI all the way,” Watson told editors.
-“He’s usually pretty content to run demos and calculate the weight of remote starts, but when you challenge his neuronal network skills, he’s always ready to prove you wrong.”
+“He’s usually pretty content to run demos and calculate the weight of remote stars, but when you challenge his neuronal networking skills, he’s always ready to prove you wrong.”